 Cyclic proofs occupy a part of non-wellfounded proof theory, in which infinite proof trees are required to be regular, e.g. representable as a finite graph~\cite{brotherston2005cyclic,sprenger2003}.
 Unsound arguments are excluded by requiring a \emph{global correctness condition} on the infinite paths, such as inclusion in a particular \( \omega \)-regular language.
 The regularity restriction makes cyclic proofs quite well behaved, and there has recently been a number of works exploring the theoretical and practical advantages of this form of circular reasoning~\cite{tsukada2021software,brotherston2005cyclic,brotherston2008cyclic,brotherston2012generic,stratulat2019efficient,kuperberg2021cyclic,stratulat2021cyclist,itzhaky2021cyclic,das2018,das2019,das2021}.

-On the practical side, one of the major driving forces has been the potential to improve the state of the art in automated reasoning.
+On the practical side, one of the major driving forces has been the potential to improve state-of-the-art automated reasoning.
 Cyclic proof systems appear to better capture the exploratory nature of goal-directed proof search, especially with respect to ``inductive'' reasoning.
 A particular advantage is the ability to avoid committing to either a fixed menu of induction schemes or a fixed choice of induction variables in advance.
-Rather, systems can justify a circular argument post hoc, through an appeal to infinite descent that is bespoke to the proof structure discovered by the search.
+Rather, systems can justify a circular argument post hoc through an appeal to infinite descent bespoke to the proof structure discovered by the search.

 For example, consider a mutually inductive definition of two types comprising annotated syntax trees\footnote{A typical annotation is the line and column numbers marking their provenance in some source code, but here we use a single natural number for simplicity.} in Haskell: